Core Concepts

 Used for visual content.
 Image data flows as base64-encoded data URLs.

-- Found on: Image Input, Annotation, Generate Image, Split Grid, Output
+- Found on: Image Input, Annotation, Generate Image, Split Grid, 3D Viewer (output), Output

 - Accepts: PNG, JPG, WebP images